digitalnatives/assessment/flutter-users/README.md

 ## Application

-Create a Flutter application, where you can list and edit user objects stored on a server-based application. (like a small admin app without any authentication)
+Create a Flutter application, where you can list and edit user objects stored on a server-based application.
+Like a small admin app without any authentication.

 The server is located at https://assessment-users-backend.herokuapp.com.
-It provides a REST API for the User objects on the `/users`path. (`.json` extension is required unless the `Content-Type` header is `application/json`) Pagination is not supported.
+It provides a REST API for the User objects on the `/users` path.
+The `.json` extension is required unless the `Content-Type` header is `application/json`.
+Pagination is not supported.

 A user object has 6 attributes, all of them are non-nullable: